mrfdev/CMI/Resources/FAQ/cmi-user-moderation.md

 It's possible as a person or person in a group to have permissions to use certain spy features to help moderate the Minecraft server.
 This means that when toggled on, and with the correct permission, it will be possible to see what others are messaging each other, what's being put on signs, or which commands they're typing.
 To be clear, you should respect the privacy of your players, it's merely a tool to help you review potential issues with players suspected of things like breaking the advertising rule.

 The commands, permissions, and placeholders are listed further up in this article.
 But you might wish to check modules.yml, and config.yml, and think about the available user-toggles to allow team members to have control over some settings.

+**Vanish and Patrol**

+You can also more actively spy on players by going into vanish mode, there's various settings in a gui (opening a chest silently, etc) and you can use the patrol feature to make sure you go from player to player.

+Commands and perms for vanish and patrol can be found in the list higher up on this page.

+## Community Wide Moderation

+Besides per-user commands to help fix a situation with a rule-breaker.
+You should not forget that there is a community as a whole.
+A wider range of features are also available to help manage and moderate all players at once.
+I'd like to point out a few.

+**Maintenance mode**

+A quick way to close a server while keeping certain groups online.
+It isn't meant to be used like this, but it sure is a fun panic button.
+You can temporarily grant higher groups access to stay during maintenance mode.
+This way they can still log in while others can't.
+Especially handy during a flood attack by bots or something along those lines.

+**Chat filter**

+A global chat filter feature is available by CMI, using dynamic regular expressions to catch phrases and bypasses of phrases in a smart way.
+This should help auto-replace words in public and private messages, as well as auto warn, kick, ban, mute, etc. So even when you're not online you can fight hate speech, user safety, advertising, and such.

+More about the chat filter features [here](https://www.zrips.net/cmi/extra/chat-filter/)

+**Global Chat Mute / Clearing**

+If a situation gets out of hand and it doens't involve just one or a couple of users, you can consider using a temporary global chat mute.
+This way nobody can chat until the chat is unmuted again.
+Giving your team members time to process what is going on and take appropriate actions if needed.

+Mute commands and permissions are listed higher up in this article.

+There's also a clearing of the chat feature, allowing you to push some empty lines to remove the chat history really quickly for all players.

 ## Bungeecord / Velocity